vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 | AGGREGATE FUNCTION | SUM |
 | OUTPUT | totalViolations |

 Once you click OK, the configuration has been confirmed.

 8\.
 Add 2 KAFKA SINK components onto the canvas.

-Connect AverageSpeed processor to Kafka Sink 1 (ToAvgSpeed).
+Connect TimeSeriesAnalysis processor to Kafka Sink 1 (ToDriverStats).
 Configure the processor with the following property values:

 | KAFKA SINK 1   | Properties     |
 | :------------- | :------------- |